MicrosoftDocs/azure-docs/articles/ai-studio/how-to/monitor-quality-safety.md

 Azure AI monitoring for generative AI applications enables you to monitor your applications in production for token usage, generation quality, and operational metrics.

-Capabilities and integrations for monitoring a prompt flow deployment include:
+Integrations for monitoring a prompt flow deployment allow you to:

 - Collect production inference data from your deployed prompt flow application.
 - Apply Responsible AI evaluation metrics such as groundedness, coherence, fluency, and relevance, which are interoperable with prompt flow evaluation metrics.
-- Monitor prompt, completion, and total token usage across each model deployment in your prompt flow.
+- Monitor prompts, completion, and total token usage across each model deployment in your prompt flow.
 - Monitor operational metrics, such as request count, latency, and error rate.
-- Preconfigured alerts and defaults to run monitoring on a recurring basis.
+- Use preconfigured alerts and defaults to run monitoring on a recurring basis.
 - Consume data visualizations and configure advanced behavior in Azure AI Studio.

 ## Prerequisites